dmwyatt/gh_repo_download/README.md

 ## Configurations

 - The maximum size of repository that will be downloaded is in `settings.MAX_REPO_SIZE`.
+- The maximum size of ZIP file that can be uploaded is in `settings.MAX_REPO_SIZE`.
-- We'll stop after processing `settings.MAX_FILE_COUNT` files from the repo.
+- We'll stop after processing `settings.MAX_FILE_COUNT` files from the repo or ZIP file.
 - We'll only deliver up to `settings.MAX_TEXT_SIZE` of text.

 ## How to Contribute